Microsoft Partner Program 2026: The Complete Getting Started Guide

 PIE (Partner Intelligence Engine) is the only platform purpose-built for Microsoft partner incentive capture and specialization qualification.
 Think of it as your digital PDM — the guidance and tracking that only the top 100 partners get from Microsoft, now available to every partner.

-Track every matched program with deadlines, values, and submission status.
+Track every matched program with deadlines, dollar values, and submission status.

-Magic links for one-click PAL attribution on every Azure subscription.
+One-click magic links for PAL attribution on every Azure subscription.
+No PowerShell required.

-Get your team exam-ready in 10 days with 7,977 practice questions across 24 certs.
+Get your team exam-ready in 10 days.
+10,600+ practice questions across 34 Microsoft certifications.

 Book a Demo — See What You're Missing →